 You might also like: Empowering Kids Books About Disability

 We spend a lot of time teaching our kids how to avoid being victims of sexual assault – but how many of us are teaching our kids not to assault other people?
 Protecting other people’s children is also your responsibility.

 Have you taught your kids it’s okay to say ‘No?’
 Even to you?

-Particularly if you are raising a femme or nonbinary child, a child with a disability, or a child of color – PLEASE DO THIS.
+Particularly if you are raising a girl or nonbinary child, a child with a disability, or a child of color – PLEASE DO THIS.
 Your kids will encounter various versions of compliance training (both formal and social) that teaches them to put others’ comfort above their own – and this leaves them vulnerable.

 Saying NO is hard.
 We want people to like us!
 So teach your kids that you will always respect their ‘NO,’ and will love and support them no matter what.

 You Might Also Like: Stories About Standing Up Against Injustice For Courageous Kids

 Reporting is not tattling.
 Ambiguity, fear, and self-blame pressure victims to keep quiet until things have gotten out of control.